o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/bookmarks.md

 ---
-description: ' Use the &ALYlong; &script-canvas; editor to add bookmarks to your script. '
+description: ' Use the Amazon Lumberyard Script Canvas editor to add bookmarks to your script. '
-title: Adding Bookmarks for &script-canvas;
+title: Adding Bookmarks for Script Canvas
 ---
 # Adding Bookmarks for Script Canvas {#script-canvas-bookmarks}